Gohshi0514/next-firebase-app/README.md

 - [React Hook Form](https://react-hook-form.com/)
 - [Zod](https://github.com/colinhacks/zod)

-## Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](https://github.com/yourusername/next-auth-firebase/issues).

 ## License

-This project is licensed under the [Super Friendly "Go Ahead and Use It" License](LICENSE).
+This project is licensed under the [Super Friendly "Go Ahead and Use It" License](LICENSE.md).

 ## Acknowledgements